yashasnadigsyn/fraudmetrics/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Inspired by the need for comprehensive fraud detection evaluation
-- Built with best practices from scikit-learn and other ML libraries
-- Designed for practical business applications

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the maintainers.

 ---

 **Note**: This library is specifically designed for fraud detection and binary classification scenarios.
 For general multi-class classification, consider using scikit-learn's metrics module.